 In an effort to advance reconciliation through education in NLPS, English First Peoples courses are being developed and taught to grade 10 and 12 students.
 These courses will also support students in meeting the Indigenous Graduation requirement effective 2023/24.

-This is in addition to other Indigenous culture and perspectives that have been integrated throughout all areas of learning.
-For example, place based learning and emphasis on indigenous ways of knowing reflect the First Peoples Principles of Learning in the curriculum in every area from K-12.
-Students will benefit from this knowledge in every aspect of their curricular journeys.
+This is in addition to Indigenous culture and perspectives that have been integrated throughout all areas of learning.
+For example, place-based learning and teaching practices that honour the First Peoples Principles of Learning in every area from K-12.

 The journey towards reconciliation includes ongoing communication about the land and territory on which we learn.

 Teaching students to acknowledge territory expresses respect, gratitude and appreciation for Indigenous peoples who have lived and continue to live on the land.